fbpx

 District 23

-This district comprises Bukit Panjang, Choa Chu Kang, and Bukit Batok, and is mainly characterised by its peaceful surroundings and lush greenery.
+Last but not least, we have the final district on our list – District 23.
+This district comprises Bukit Panjang, Choa Chu Kang, and Bukit Batok and is mainly characterised by its peaceful surroundings and lush greenery.
 The last remaining gazetted GCB area is located in this district – Chestnut Avenue.
+This area is known for offering some of the more affordable GCB options, making it an attractive entry point for those seeking landed properties in a tranquil environment.

 Chestnut Avenue

-In Chestnut Avenue, you will be able to find the most affordable GCBs compared to other GCBs in Singapore, with many of them being single-storey properties suitable for further redevelopment.
+In Chestnut Avenue, you will be able to find the most affordable GCBs compared to other GCBs in Singapore, with many of them being single-storey landed properties suitable for further redevelopment.

 Similar to the rest of District 23, Chestnut Avenue is known for its peaceful surroundings and lush greenery.
 It is also near Chestnut Nature Park, which features various nature trails and outdoor recreational activities, making it a popular spot for families and outdoor enthusiasts.